japandotorg/melon-docs/docs/custom-commands/blocks.md

 ### Miscellaneous Blocks

-#### Striftime Block
+#### Strftime Block

-The strif block converts and formats timestamps based on [striftime formatting spec](https://strftime.org).
+The strf block converts and formats timestamps based on [strftime formatting spec](https://strftime.org).
 Two types of timestamps are supported: ISO and epoch.
 If a timestamp isn't passed, the current UTC time is used.

 Invoking this block with `unix` will return the current Unix timestamp.